chapel-lang/chapel-blog/content/posts/10myths-part4/index.md

 I think Scott Bachman's work in Chapel as described in our [recent interview with him]({{<relref 7qs-bachman>}}) is a good example of this principle.
-He has described how switching from Matlab to Chapel resulted in a 10,000x speedup for his code where some of that was algorithmic changes that were enabled by Chapel's syntax and features.{{</sidenote>}} rather than on lower-level details that can be abstracted by languages and implemented by compilers.
+He has described how switching from Matlab to Chapel resulted in a 10,000x speedup for his code, where some of that was algorithmic changes that were enabled by Chapel's syntax and features.{{</sidenote>}} rather than on lower-level details that can be abstracted by languages and implemented by compilers.